seatable/seatable-scripts/manual/README.md

-# SeaTable scripts manual
+# SeaTable programming manual

-SeaTable support you to write scripts to meet individual needs.
-Currently supported scripting language include Javascript and Python.
+There are various ways to build extentions for SeaTable, including

-The Javascript script runs directly in the current browser and is suitable for simple data processing.
-The Python script runs on the server side and can be set to automatically run periodically, which is suitable for more complex data processing scenarios.
+* Writing a [JavaScript script](javascript/README.md): The script runs directly in the current browser and is suitable for simple data processing.
+* Writing a [Python script](python/README.md): The Python runs on the server side and can be set to automatically run periodically, which is suitable for more complex data processing scenarios.
+You can also use the same API in your standalone Python program.
+* Writing a standalone web page or accessing data in SeaTable in your Node.js program: in both case, you can accessing data in SeaTable using [SeaTable JavaScript API](javascript-api/README.md)

 ## Quick start

-In SeaTable, a base includes multiple sub-table, and a sub-table contains multiple rows and columns.
+In SeaTable, a base includes multiple tables, and a table contains multiple rows and columns.
 A row contains multiple fields.

-### Javascript
+### JavaScript script

 There are two pre-defined objects: